Niall Ferguson: Islam and "Eurabia"

 Uncannily similar processes are destroying the European Union today...
 Let us be clear about what is happening.
 Like the Roman Empire in the early fifth century, Europe has allowed its defenses to crumble.
 As its wealth has grown, so its military prowess has shrunk, along with its self-belief.
 It has grown decadent in its shopping malls and sports stadiums.
 At the same time, it has opened its gates to outsiders who have coveted its wealth without renouncing their ancestral faith.

-About the 2015 European migrant crisis, Ferguson wrote the mass influx of refugees into Europe from Syria was a modern version of the Völkerwanderung when the Huns burst out of Asia and invaded Europe, causing millions of the Germanic peoples to flee into the presumed safety of the Roman Empire, smashing their way in as the Romans attempted unsuccessfully to stop the Germans from entering the empire.
+About the 2015 European migrant crisis, Ferguson wrote the mass influx of refugees into Europe from Syria was a modern version of the Völkerwanderung when the Germanic peoples invaded the Roman Empire, rapidly smashing their way in as the Romans attempted unsuccessfully to stop them.
 Ferguson argued that Gibbon was wrong to claim the Roman Empire collapsed slowly and argues that the view among a growing number of modern scholars is that the collapse of the Roman Empire was swift and violent; unforeseeable by Romans of the day, just as the collapse of modern European civilization would likewise be for modern Europeans.
 In 2017, Ferguson opined that the West had insufficiently heeded the rise of militant Islam and its global consequences in the same way it failed to predict that the rise of Vladimir Lenin would lead to the further spread of communism and conflict around the world.

 Ask yourself how effectively we in the West have responded to the rise of militant Islam since the Iranian Revolution unleashed its Shi'ite variant and since 9/11 revealed the even more aggressive character of Sunni Islamism.
 I fear we have done no better than our grandfathers did.

 Foreign intervention—the millions of dollars that have found their way from the Gulf to radical mosques and Islamic centres in the West.